Planning Your Visit to Lanterns

 The main entrance for the Promenade at Chenal is located at 17711 Chenal Parkway, and the back lot is accessible from both Rahling Rd. and St. Vincent Way on either side of the shopping center.

-Shuttle service starts at 5:30 pm on Thursday and Friday and 4 pm Saturday.
+Shuttle service starts at 5:30 pm on Thursday and Friday and 4 pm on Saturday and Sunday.

-Parking shuttles arrive every 15 minutes, and they will also pick you up from the front gates and take you back to your cars when you are ready to depart.
+Parking shuttles arrive every 15 minutes, and they will also pick you up from the front gates and take you back to your car when you are ready to depart.

 Lanterns features six decorated areas of the park called "vistas" spread out across the park grounds (see festival map below).
 Each vista celebrates a specific culture, whether real or imaginary.
-Nashville, England, and Argentina will be closest to you as you enter the front gates.
-You will need to cross through England to get to the Fairytale Forest, Pirate Land, and China.
+China, St. Louis, Australia, and Portugal will be closest to you as you enter the front gates.
+You will need to cross through Australia to get to the Germany and Neverland.

 Experiencing Lanterns often requires significant amounts of walking.
 Please wear comfortable shoes, and feel free to bring along strollers or wagons for children if needed.
 Be aware that some terrain in the park is rocky and uneven, and there are some hills.